 Not having used this technique I find it hard to imagine being able to engineer good movement in each spline that will add up to an appealing performance.
 I question how I could imagine just one component’s contribution to a future whole performance, without the context of the other components in motion, too… Mike was very disciplined as he authored splines, eg. making a point that ease in / action / ease out should have keys dividing each section rather than trying to get one curve between keys to do double-duty as, say, both action and ease out.
 Mike revisited components many times to adjust and tweak them as further components were layered in to the animation.
 Seeing performances crafted live this way was eye-opening.

 Something Shawn Kelly’s description of layered animation and Mike’s explanation have in common is starting with the main driver of the movement, then the next most important element or component and so on.
-In another demonstration Mike used the Norman rig, starting with Head Ry as the main driver of the performance, rather than starting on the Root.
+In another demonstration Mike used the popular Norman rig, starting with Head Ry as the main driver of the performance, rather than starting on the Root.
 (Mike noted that you need a rig with “head align” for this to work best, or animation you do on the Root after you have animated the Head affects the work you have done on the Head, meaning you need to counter-animate the Head as you work on the Root…) Both animation teachers highlight that you can hide or mute animation layers or parts of the rig you have already worked on, in order to focus on a new part of the process with less distraction.

 It seems like your ability to analyse movement and to break it down in your mind into hierarchical components is another vital skill to getting good with layered animation.
 Mike linked to this video to show how the classic Disney animators’ work was grounded in skilful movement analysis: